Love Wins at the Heart of Oak Bay

 Some of the History of Oak Bay United

-We are honoured to gather on the traditional and unceded territory of the Lekwungen people, especially the Esquimalt and Songhees Nations who, for many thousands of years and to this day, have sought to walk gently on this land.
+We are honoured to gather on the traditional territory of the Songhees and Esquimalt Nations who, for many thousands of years, and to this day, have sought to walk gently on this land.
 We seek a new relationship with the Original Peoples of this land, one based in honour and deep respect.

 Legacy of Faith & Ministry